PPPLDeepLearning/plasma-python/README.md

 ## Package description

-Fusion Recurrent Neural Net (FRNN) is a Python package implementing deep learning models for disruption prediction in tokamak fusion plasmas.
+The Fusion Recurrent Neural Net (FRNN) software is a Python package that implements deep learning models for disruption prediction in tokamak fusion plasmas.

 It consists of 4 core modules: